MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/upgrade-sqlserver-2017-opsmgr-1807.md

 # How to upgrade Operations Manager 1807 databases to SQL Server 2017

-Use the procedures in this article to perform an in-place upgrade of the databases supporting Operations Manager version 1807 to SQL Server 2017.
-Before proceeding, you should back up any custom reports authored outside of Operations Manager, including favorites, and schedules, which are stored in the report server database.
+Use the steps in this article to perform an in-place upgrade of the databases supporting Operations Manager version 1807 to SQL Server 2017.
+Before proceeding, you should back up any custom authored reports, favorites, and schedules, which are stored in the report server database.

 >[!NOTE]
->Upgrading to SQL Server 2017 uninstalls SQL Reporting Services as this is now a separately-installed feature.
+>Upgrading to SQL Server 2017 uninstalls SQL Reporting Services, as this is now a separately-installed feature.

 Before performing these upgrade steps, review the [SQL Server 2017 upgrade information](https://docs.microsoft.com/sql/database-engine/install-windows/upgrade-sql-server?view=sql-server-2017).